This guideline has been updated by section, with a date stamp for each section.

 k Depending on the patient’s history, these additional baseline tests may be needed.

 Clinicians should use an assay with a high upper limit of detection (e.g., ≥750,000 copies/mL) for initial measurement of HIV viral load in ART-naïve patients.
-All patients with a viral load of <400 copies/mL after the initial test should be monitored with an assay that can detect ≤50 copies/mL.
 (III)

 Clinicians should obtain viral load before vaccinations and not during intercurrent illness because these situations may lead to a transient elevation in viral load.
 (III)